 GeneCards Summary for PROZ Gene

-PROZ (Protein Z, Vitamin K-Dependent Plasma Glycoprotein) is a Protein Coding gene.
-Diseases associated with PROZ include cerebral sinovenous thrombosis.
-Among its related pathways are PTM- gamma carboxylation, hypusine formation and arylsulfatase activation and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include calcium ion binding and serine-type endopeptidase activity.
-An important paralog of this gene is HP.
+PROZ (Protein Z, Vitamin K Dependent Plasma Glycoprotein) is a Protein Coding gene.
+Diseases associated with PROZ include Protein Z Deficiency and Cerebral Sinovenous Thrombosis.
+Among its related pathways are Gamma carboxylation, hypusine formation and arylsulfatase activation and Warfarin Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and serine-type endopeptidase activity.
+An important paralog of this gene is PROC.